-The proposed penalty provides for specific deterrence through the oral reprimand and the 3month suspension of the Member's certificate of registration.
-The oral reprimand will assist the Member in understanding how her actions impact other members and the public.
-The suspension sends a strong signal to the Member that this type of behaviour is unacceptable and will not be tolerated by members of the nursing profession.
+The proposed penalty provides for specific deterrence through the oral reprimand and the 3-month suspension of the Member's certificate of registration.
+The oral reprimand will assist the Member in understanding how her actions are perceived by the members of the profession and the public, thus deterring the Member from repeating the conduct.
+The suspension sends a strong signal to the Member that this kind of behaviour is unacceptable and will not be tolerated from the members of the nursing profession and will ensure that the conduct will not be repeated.